I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdevicesendurbsynchronously.md

 If you supply a <b>NULL</b> request handle, the framework uses an internal request object.
 This technique is simple to use, but the driver cannot cancel the request.

-If you call <a href="wdf.wdfrequestcreate">WdfRequestCreate</a> to create one or more request objects, you can reuse these request objects by calling <a href="wdf.wdfrequestreuse">WdfRequestReuse</a>.
+If you call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreate.md">WdfRequestCreate</a> to create one or more request objects, you can reuse these request objects by calling <a href="..\wdfrequest\nf-wdfrequest-wdfrequestreuse.md">WdfRequestReuse</a>.
 This technique enables your driver's <a href="..\wdfdriver\nc-wdfdriver-evt_wdf_driver_device_add.md">EvtDriverDeviceAdd</a> callback function to preallocate request objects for a device.
-Additionally, another driver thread can call <a href="wdf.wdfrequestcancelsentrequest">WdfRequestCancelSentRequest</a> to cancel the request, if necessary.
+Additionally, another driver thread can call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcancelsentrequest.md">WdfRequestCancelSentRequest</a> to cancel the request, if necessary.

 Your driver can specify a non-<b>NULL</b> <i>RequestOptions</i> parameter, whether the driver provides a non-<b>NULL</b> or a <b>NULL</b> <i>Request</i> parameter.
 You can, for example, use the <i>RequestOptions</i> parameter to specify a time-out value.

 For information about obtaining status information after an I/O request completes, see <a href="wdf.completing_i_o_requests#obtaining_completion_information#obtaining_completion_information">Obtaining Completion Information</a>.

-For more information about the <b>WdfUsbTargetDeviceSendUrbSynchronously</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.
+For more information about the <b>WdfUsbTargetDeviceSendUrbSynchronously</b> method and USB I/O targets, see <a href="https://msdn.microsoft.com/195c0f4b-7f33-428a-8de7-32643ad854c6">USB I/O Targets</a>.

 The following code example initializes a URB structure and calls <b>WdfUsbTargetDeviceSendUrbSynchronously</b>.